gitlabhq/gitlabhq/doc/development/migration_style_guide.md

 versions.
 If needed copy-paste GitLab code into the migration to make it forward compatible.

+## Schema Changes

+Migrations that make changes to the database schema (e.g. adding a column) can only be added in the monthly release, patch releases may only contain data migrations _unless_ schema changes are absolutely required to solve a problem.

 ## Downtime Tagging

 Every migration must specify if it requires downtime or not, and if it should